Important Service Update: Closure of 80 Leadenhall Street

 While the clinic may be closing, its legacy continues.
 The six clinic staff members will continue their vital work within the service across other sites in Hackney, and patients will still be able to access care at these locations.

-As part of this transition, the Trust will begin delivering a primary care-based service from the Neaman Practice in the City from September, ensuring continued access for service users.
+As part of this transition, the Trust will begin delivering a Sexual Health Service from the Neaman Practice in the city from September, ensuring continued access for service users.

 1. When is the satellite clinic closing?